New world record set at Half Moon Bay's 50th annual pumpkin weigh-off

 Miller won the competition in 2013 with a 1,985-pound pumpkin.
 He hopes this year is another successful run with what he considers the best shaped pumpkin he has ever grown.
 The competition has come a long way in five decades from a local winner growing a pumpkin around 130 pounds to Gienger's 2022 champion gourd.
 That grower also set a new record for North America but came under the current world record from Italy of 2,703 pounds, set in 2021.

-"If you can control the weather, you can control the size of your pumpkins usually," Miller told KPIX last week ahead of the weigh off.
+"If you can control the weather, you can control the size of your pumpkins usually," Miller told KPIX last week ahead of the contest.

 He uses tarps, sprinklers, blankets, Styrofoam, and a fan to help keep the pumpkins healthy and at their best ahead of any competition.
 Miller says the approach developed over so many years makes his pumpkins better from one fall to the next.
 The winner gets $9 per pound and if they set a new world record, they win $30,000.